 The Board believes that BBBEE is a social, political and economic imperative and it supports and encourages Remgro’s subsidiaries’, associates’ and joint ventures’ initiatives in this regard.
 To the extent that Remgro’s subsidiaries, joint ventures and associates implement BBBEE, Remgro’s shareholders effectively participate in BBBEE initiatives and the associated costs and benefits thereof.
 Remgro measures its BBBEE status against the generic scorecard criteria set by the Department of Trade and Industry.
-In terms of the latest assessment of Remgro’s BBBEE status performed during September 2018, Remgro, including its subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell) and Wispeco Holdings Proprietary Limited (Wispeco), obtained a score of 66.48, thereby obtaining a level 8 contributor status.
+In terms of the latest assessment of Remgro’s BBBEE status performed during September 2020, Remgro, including its subsidiaries, RCL Foods Limited (RCL Foods), Distell Group Holdings Limited (Distell), Siqalo Foods Proprietary Limited (Siqalo Foods) and Wispeco Holdings Proprietary Limited (Wispeco), obtained a score of 72.70, thereby obtaining a level 6 contributor status.

-Further, the Board has transformed considerably, with five of the 10 non-executive directors (50%) being black persons, and six of all 13 directors (46%) being black persons.
-On Management Board level, two of the six members are black persons.
+Further, the Board has transformed over time.
+With the inclusion of Remgro’s one alternate non-executive director, six of the 12 non-executive directors (50%) are black persons, and seven of all 15 directors (47%) are black persons.
+On Management Board level, one of the five members (20%) is a black person.
 Remgro monitors and contributes to its investees’ BBBEE performance through its board representation and participation and facilitation of corporate actions in these investee companies.
 Employment equity represents Remgro’s most significant transformation challenge.
 An annual labour plan is submitted to the Department of Labour, wherein Remgro’s transformation objectives are set out in detail.
 Although efforts are focused on improving black representation at Remgro’s management level, low staff turnover and limited organic growth remain limiting factors.

-As Remgro (excluding its subsidiaries RCL Foods, Distell and Wispeco) is not an operating company, it has a small procurement function and its procurement profile is characterised by a high professional service component as opposed to materials purchased.
-Remgro purchases more than half of its goods and services from BBBEE accredited vendors.
+As Remgro (excluding its subsidiaries RCL Foods, Distell, Siqalo Foods and Wispeco) is not an operating company, it has a small procurement function and its procurement profile is characterised by a high professional service component as opposed to materials purchased.
+Remgro purchases more than half of its goods and services from BBBEE-accredited vendors.
 The improvement of Remgro’s preferential procurement score remains a focus area for Remgro.

 Remgro recognises that many of its investments are dependent on a healthy and functioning ecosystem and that this system is increasingly under pressure from a quantity and quality perspective.
 Hence, Remgro continuously analyses its impact on the environment, its response to changing environmental realities and the pursuit of new opportunities that might arise as a result of responsible environmental management.

-In order to manage its impact on the environment, Remgro has implemented the SHE Management Policy, which is reviewed annually, and which applies to Remgro Management Services Proprietary Limited (RMS).
-The Board is ultimately responsible for the implementation of the SHE Management Policy, but delegates its responsibilities to the Risk, Opportunities, Technology and Information Governance (ROTIG) Committee (which is a subcommittee of the Audit and Risk Committee) and the Social and Ethics Committee, which committees are responsible to review and recommend the approval of environmental procedures implemented and maintained by RMS.
-With regard to RCL Foods, Wispeco and Distell, it is the responsibility of Remgro’s representatives on the boards of these companies to obtain assurance regarding the effectiveness and efficiency of their respective environmental management processes.
+In order to manage its impact on the environment, Remgro has implemented the SHE Management Policy, which is reviewed annually, and which applies to Remgro Management Services Limited (RMS).
+The Board is ultimately responsible for the implementation of the SHE Management Policy, but delegates its responsibilities to the Risk, Opportunities, Technology and Information Governance Operational Subcommittee (ROTIG) (which is a subcommittee of the Audit and Risk Committee) and the Social and Ethics Committee, which committees are responsible to review and recommend the approval of environmental procedures implemented and maintained by RMS.
+With regard to RCL Foods, Siqalo Foods, Wispeco and Distell, it is the responsibility of Remgro’s representatives on the boards of these companies to obtain assurance regarding the effectiveness and efficiency of their respective environmental and social management processes.

-The Board also focuses on legal and regulatory compliance as it advocates adherence to sound governance principles by all entities Remgro is invested in by using its significant influence to ensure that all Remgro’s listed subsidiaries and associates endorse and apply the principles contained in King IV.
-The Board annually reviews the application status of King IV’s (previously King III’s) principles.
+The Board also focuses on legal and regulatory compliance as it advocates adherence to sound governance principles by all entities Remgro is invested in, by using its significant influence to ensure that all Remgro’s listed subsidiaries and associates endorse and apply the principles contained in King IV.
+The Board annually reviews the application status of King IV’s principles.

-As recommended in King IV, the Board has adopted a tax policy that entrenches the Remgro Group’s focus in managing Remgro’s tax affairs to: (1) ensure full compliance with tax laws and regulations, in whichever jurisdiction Remgro has interests, (2) ensure that Remgro’s tax affairs are congruent with responsible corporate citizenship, and (3) take account of related reputational repercussions.
+Remgro’s tax policy entrenches the Group’s focus in managing Remgro’s tax affairs to: (1) ensure full compliance with tax laws and regulations, in whichever jurisdiction Remgro has interests, (2) ensure that Remgro’s tax affairs are congruent with responsible corporate citizenship, and (3) take account of related reputational repercussions.
 Remgro acknowledges that it has a responsibility not only to its shareholders, but to a larger group of stakeholders that includes tax authorities.
-In discharging this onus, Remgro co-operates with tax authorities by: (1) adhering both to the letter and spirit of the prevailing tax laws and regulations, and (2) cultivating respectable relationships with tax authorities.
+In discharging this onus, Remgro co-operates with tax authorities by: (1) adhering both to the letter and spirit of the prevailing tax laws and regulations, and (2) cultivating accountable relationships with tax authorities.

 The Board also ensures that Remgro complies with and adheres to the Constitution of South Africa, the law, leading standards, and adherence to its own codes of conduct and policies.